danmilneusw/02-Audio/README.md

 </details>
 <details>
 <summary>Hint for Q5 - 2</summary>
 Add audio culling: Set the priority of each each clip.
 Open Edit > Project Settings > Audio and set both thresholds to 1.
 When you run the game you will only head one audio source.
 What effect does this have on the audio metrics?
-Lower the number of voices to a value you think could work for the game.
-Write an audio priority manager script that assesses the distance an audio source is from the player and increase their priority to ensure the most important audio is played.
+Lower the number of voices to a value you think could work for the game and write an audio priority manager script that assesses the distance an audio source is from the player and increase their priority to ensure the most important audio is played.
 Remember to include a way to keep the music playing.
 <br>
 <br>